-From the start of Year 9, pupils are grouped into 6 sets based on ability and begin to follow the GCSE Curriculum.
+From the start of Year 9, pupils are grouped into 6 sets based on current attainment and begin to follow the GCSE Curriculum.
 Pupils will either follow a Foundation or a Higher scheme of work.
 The final decision for tier of entry at GCSE will only be made in the Spring Term of Year 11.
 This decision will be based largely, but not solely on pupils’ mock results.

 The content follows the same strands as those at Key Stage 3 with differing emphasis according to the scheme the pupils are following.